Investor Alert – Variable Annuity Exchanges

-If you have a life insurance or annuity contract, you may have been approached by your broker or financial advisor to exchange the annuity or policy for a “new model,” one that is allegedly better or that has newer features that weren’t available when you purchased your annuity.
+Have you been approached by your financial advisor to exchange the annuity or policy for a “new model,” one that is allegedly better or that has newer features that weren’t available when you purchased your annuity?
 Although your broker will likely sell you on the fact that an annuity switch or exchange may be accomplished income tax free and that the new contract is better for you, that does not mean that you will necessarily end up ahead by doing an annuity switch.
 In fact, given the large commission that broker’s derive for selling annuities (often as high as 4-5%), the only person that may be making out in the exchange is your advisor.

-The practice of “annuity switches” or “annuity exchanges” has become so fraught with securities fraud that FINRA recently issued an alert related to the practice, noting that they found that a large number of investor’s were confused about variable annuity exchanges, and stating that FINRA has already seen numerous cases where investors were investing in variable annuities that were not suitable for them.
-For more information on FINRA’s “alert” please visit: http://www.finra.org/Investors/ProtectYourself/InvestorAlerts/AnnuitiesAndInsurance/p006045
+The practice of “annuity switches” or “annuity exchanges” has become so fraught with securities fraud that the Financial Industry Regulatory Authority (FINRA) recently issued an alert related to the practice, noting that they found that a large number of investor’s were confused about variable annuity exchanges, and stating that FINRA has already seen numerous cases where investors were investing in variable annuities that were not suitable for them.

 The following is intended as a summary of some of the important things you should know about annuity exchanges in determining whether to do an annuity exchange or in determining whether an annuity exchange that you have already done was suitable for you.

 An annuity is a contract between you and an insurance company where the company promises to make periodic payments to you, starting immediately or at some future time.
 You buy the annuity either with a single payment or a series of payments.